45 Build the Baseline Environment (Eagle Net)

 Figure 1 – Expected final result - Create the following virtual machines and add them to the GNS3 environment:

-NOTE: Not every VM is used in every lab.
-To save resources, substitute a Tiny Core Linux box for any unused machine.
-This device swap will still show live targets on scans, but it only uses 50 MB of memory instead of 2 GB!
+NOTE: Not every virtual machine (VM) is used in every lab.
+To conserve resources, consider replacing any unused machine with a Tiny Core Linux box.
+This device swap will still display live targets on scans, but it utilizes only 50 MB of memory instead of 2 GB.

 - TinyCore Linux in Chapter 5 – Installing Tiny Core Linux